Cha Du-ri: International career

 After being called up by the national team for the provisional squad for the World Cup, Cha was called up in the final squad despite facing injuries had that kept him out of the squad.
 In the 2010 FIFA World Cup, Cha played as an attacking right-back during the first half of the game against Greece, venturing forward and providing an attacking threat on the right side.
 During the second half, South Korea were leading so he stayed back in a more defensive role for his side.
 He did not take part in the following qualifying match against Argentina and South Korea lost 4–1.
 He was influential in the next match against Nigeria.
-On 26 June, Cha played his 50th game for South Korea in a 2–1 loss against Uruguay.
+On 26 June, Cha notched his 50th cap but South Korea were eliminated in the round of 16 2–1 by Uruguay.

 Cha was selected for the final team for the 2011 AFC Asian Cup and started in every game as the team made it to the semifinals before losing to Japan via penalties following a 2–2 draw.
 He was made captain of the team in the third place match against Uzbekistan, replacing Park Ji-sung, who had retired from international duty following the loss to Japan.

 Cha was not selected for the 2014 FIFA World Cup but was called up to play in the 2015 AFC Asian Cup.
 Cha played his last international cap against Australia in the tournament's final match where Australia won 2–1.
 He announced his international retirement after the match.
 Following this, Cha was named in the AFC Asian Cup Team of the Tournament.
 He was called up again for a final international match in a friendly against New Zealand in a testimonial match, where he received a standing ovation following his substitution at half time.